dutchLuck/checktime/README.md

 host=dualstack.python.map.fastly.net rtt=8(0)ms/8ms delta=0ms/0ms Sun Dec 27 19:24:49 2020
 Sun 27 Dec 19:24:49 AEDT 2020
 ```
+I do not know of an equivalent of clockdiff that is native to Microsoft Windows based machines.
+A ping
+program for Windows that can send ICMP timestamp requests and receive timestamp replies is hrPing from
+cFos Software GmbH.
+There maybe other Windows software out there that is more specific to determining
+the time difference between machines, but I am not aware of any.

 checktime.py appears to work on the following systems; -
 ```
 Ubuntu 18.04 LTS with Python version 2.7.17